ahmetb/cloud-run-faq/README.md

 better and you only pay while a request is being handled (not the idle instance time).

-### How can my service can tell it is running on Cloud Run?
+### How can my service tell it is running on Cloud Run?

 Cloud Run provides some [environment variables][container-contract] standard in [Knative][knative].
 Ideally you should explicitly deploy your app with an